Signal strength based scheme for following mobile IoT devices in dynamic environments: System Evaluation

 The testbed was deployed in a closed-space sports University facility of dimensions 35m x 40m (totaling 1400 m$^2$), where the Cartesian axes origin (0, 0) is placed at the top left corner.
 A robotic device equipped with a sensor node moves at 10 km/h and performs Hot-Cold tracking (with parameters $SWS=4$ and $\phi=137^{\circ}$) of a person carrying a sensor platform, who walks at 5 km/h when moving.
+The edge-to-edge front wheel distance (i.e. the track width) of the robotic device is 17.5 cm and the duration of a direction change (stop-rotate-start) is on average 2.5 sec.
 The sensor data are forwarded over an IEEE 802.11 MANET through a Raspberry Pi relay node to a laptop that constitutes the end user system.
 Four iterations of 60 sec are performed for each experimental scenario, which are set up as follows: \begin{itemize} \item \textit{1st Scenario}: This is considered as control scenario, where the target remains static at position (5, 5).
 The robot's starting position is (30, 35) facing away from the target (direction at $50^{\circ}$). \item \textit{2nd Scenario}: The target moves in straight line starting at point (5, 5) and in 28 sec reaches the destination point (50, 35).
 The robot's starting position is (30, 5) with initial direction $0^{\circ}$. \item \textit{3rd Scenario}: The target moves in zigzag starting at point (5, 5), visiting after 10 sec the first waypoint (5, 11.5), 20 sec later it reaches the second waypoint (30, 25), and 20.5 sec later it reaches the destination (5, 35).
 The robot's starting position is (30, 5) with initial direction $0^{\circ}$. \end{itemize}

+Two experimental evaluations took place for each one of the three scenarios, corresponding to different radio propagation conditions.
+In detail, the first experiment was performed under normal noise conditions, with no interference intentionally created in the testbed environment.
+The second experiment performed for each scenario took place under elevated noise conditions using two sources of interference: a pair of Raspberry Pi devices positioned at coordinates (0,0) and (35,40), respectively.
+These two devices were equipped with a 5 dBi omni-directional antenna and were configured to exchange data over an IEEE 802.11n link operating at channel 6, which has a central frequency of 2437 MHz and bandwidth of 20 MHz, and transmit at 13 dBm TX power.
+It is noted that the specific communication directly interferes with the IEEE 802.15.4 link connecting the target to the robotic device, which is set at frequency 2435 MHz that corresponds to channel 17 of the specific standard.